makerdao/lockstake/README.md

 LockstakeEngine implements a function, which allows batching several function calls.

-For example, a typical flow for a user (or an app/front-end) would be to first query `index=usrAmts(usr)` and `urn=getUrn(usr, index)` off-chain to retrieve the expected `index` and `urn` address, then use these to perform a multicall sequence that includes `open`, `selectFarm`, `lock` and `stake`.
+For example, a typical flow for a user (or an app/front-end) would be to first query `index=ownerUrnsCount(usr)` off-chain to retrieve the expected `index`, then use it to perform a multicall sequence that includes `open`, `selectFarm`, `lock` and `stake`.

 This way, locking and farm-staking can be achieved in only 2 transactions (including the token approval).

 Note that since the `index` is first fetched off-chain and there is no support for passing return values between batched calls, there could be race conditions for calling `open`.
-For example, `open` can be called twice by the user (e.g. in two different contexts) with the second `usrAmts` query happening before the first `open` call has been confirmed.
+For example, `open` can be called twice by the user (e.g. in two different contexts) with the second `ownerUrnsCount` query happening before the first `open` call has been confirmed.
 This would lead to both calls using the same `urn` for `selectFarm`, `lock` and `stake`.

 To mitigate this, the `index` parameter for `open` is used to make sure the multicall transaction creates the intended `urn`.